Value-Based Care vs. Fee-for-Service: Financial Impact and Key Differences Explained

 The Primary Difference Between Fee-for-Service and Value-Based Care

 The core distinction comes down to what triggers payment and who bears financial risk.
+Each payment structure impacts how providers deliver care and shapes the overall healthcare delivery model, influencing the organization, financing, and evaluation of healthcare delivery.
 Understanding both helps practice owners evaluate which model—or combination—fits their operational capabilities and growth goals.

 Reimbursement Structure and Payment Timing